To help you navigate this tricky life stage, we share seven bite-sized practical steps to consider when preparing to care.

 - Know - and play to - your strengths, be clear on what you can do, and accept your limitations

 - Try to keep the practical and emotional separate

 - Accept that this is an uncertain time and things won't always go to plan

-- And finally, eat well, take moderate exercise, sleep regularly and take time for you - without feeling guilty.
+- And finally, eat well, take moderate exercise, sleep regularly, and take time for yourself - without feeling guilty.
 Don't be hard on yourself!